stefan-it/model-garden-lms/Token-Dropping-BERT-Pretraining.md

 # Token Dropping BERT Pretraining

-In order to pretrain a token dropping BERT model, we use the same pretraining corpus as used for pretraining the BERT model.
-However, the pretraining data generation is slightly different, because we use the RoBERTa-style packing strategy, as this was also used in the original [Token Dropping BERT](https://aclanthology.org/2022.acl-long.262/) paper.
+To pretrain a token dropping BERT model, we use the same pretraining corpus as used for pretraining the BERT model.
+However, the pretraining data generation is slightly different because we use the RoBERTa-style packing strategy, as was used in the original  [Token Dropping BERT](https://aclanthology.org/2022.acl-long.262/) paper.

-Short summary of the RoBERTa-style packing: the pretraining corpus is splitted into chunks of a fixed size (512 in our case) - it can also cross document boundaries!
+Short summary of the RoBERTa-style packing: The pretraining corpus is split into chunks of a fixed size (512 in our case) - it can also cross document boundaries!

 ## TFRecord Generation - BERT Original Packing

-Our `create_pretraining_data.py` script is then used to create TFRecords - please note the `roberta` option as packing strategy.
-Another difference - compared to the TFRecord generation using the original BERT packing - is that we use a dupe factor of 2 to approx. match the number of pretraining instances of the BERT packing output!
+Our `create_pretraining_data.py` script is then used to create TFRecords.
+Please note the `roberta` option as packing strategy.
+Another difference, compared to the TFRecord generation using the original BERT packing, is that we use a dupe factor of 2 to approximately match the number of pretraining instances of the BERT packing output.

 ```bash
 find ./pretraining-corpus/part-{00..14}/ -type f -iname "part-*" | sort |